zjhabib/WagerMe/README.md

 Prizes redeemed at local small businesses e.g. "Free Chips and Salsa"

-App Monetization created by having users watch video advertisements to gain credit to continue playing.
+App Monetization created by advertisments such as having users watch daily videos in order to gain WagerPoints.
+This is to allow user to continue playing once they run out of in-app currency.

 ## Software Documentation included: